Leo Terrell: Legal career

 In 2001, Terrell unsuccessfully ran for Congress.
 In 2003, Terrell ran for the seat of District 10 on the Los Angeles City Council and came in fifth place among seven candidates.

 On January 21, 2025, Terrell was nominated as Senior Counsel to the Assistant Attorney General for the Civil Rights Division.
 He has announced in a statement he intended to pursue legal action against antisemitism in universities.
 In March 2025, the head of the Jewish Council for Public Affairs condemned Terrell for sharing content by the former head of white supremacist group Identity Evropa mocking Jewish senator Chuck Schumer, saying that Trump had revoked his "Jew card."

+Terrell appeared at the top of The Algemeiner's "Top 100 People Positively Influencing Jewish Life, 2025" list for his work at the Department of Justice's Task Force to Combat Antisemitism, where he advocated for treating campus antisemitism as a civil rights violation that requires federal oversight and accountability for universities.

 Notable cases

 In 1995, Terrell represented Kumasi Simmons, a former football player from Centennial High School in Compton expelled for hitting a referee.
 Simmons accused the referee of using racial epithets.
 Terrell accused the Beverly Hills Police Department of intimidating witnesses who could back up Simmons's claim.

 In 1999, Terrell called on the Los Angeles police commission to hear witnesses who claimed that a homeless woman, Margaret Laverne Mitchell, was running when police officers shot her.

 In 2012, Terrell called for an investigation of misconduct by trainees of the Los Angeles County Sheriff's Department.